JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 General Pipeline for Offline Reinforcement Learning Evaluation

 #### Background
 With more advancement happening in Offline Reinforcement Learning in recent years and more availability of data, it is vital to implement Offline RL algorithms in RL.jl.
-Besides, It is also important for Offline Reinforcement Learning algrithms to have Datasets that helps in benchmarkeing algorithms and policies that are useful in benchmarking Off Policy Evaluation Methods.
+Besides, It is also important for Offline Reinforcement Learning algrithms to have Datasets that helps in benchmarking algorithms and policies that are useful in benchmarking Off Policy Evaluation Methods.
 Off Policy Evaluation is important for reliable algorithms to be developed in a completely Offline setting.
 This project aims at providing reliable datasets and policies that are based on the latest research in the field of Offline Reinforcement Learning.

 #### Objectives
 - Create a package called **ReinforcementLearningDatasets.jl** that would aid in loading various standard datasets and policies that are available.